 “I’m seeing the number two; it could be two days, two weeks, two months, so this is going to happen in the future.
 Now I see a young couple, I see a young man and a young woman, and they both die suddenly.
 It has something to do with being on the water, on a boat, I’m not quite sure.
 And it’s all so very confusing because a third man, a third person dies too, an older man.
 I see something about his heart, so I don’t know, does he have a heart attack?
 There is a lot of mystery around it, around what happens.
 But you’re going to hear about this story, because it’s going to shock and upset a lot of people.”
 And to be honest, I kind of forgot about it for a while.

-HERE is the link to the New York Times archived article reporting the incident.
+This was transcribed from a recorded conversation with my mother.
+Here is the link to the New York Times archived article reporting the incident.
 Rest in Peace to Michael Conway, Mary Barry, and George Conway.